deepakbharti434/celebrations/README.md

-This app allows users to post their celebrations and a lot of features in a post.
+This app allows users to post their celebrations and share it with everyone.

 HOME SCREEN